Airline Marketing and Advertising Use Cases from American Airlines, Ryanair, Air France, and Others

 Building customer loyalty via loyalty programs

 Each airline is concerned with rewarding its loyal customers.
-Nearly all the airlines develop their own ways to cater regular flyers either on a certain route, or brand loyalists in general.
+Nearly all the airlines develop their own ways to cater to regular flyers either on a certain route, or brand loyalists in general.
 However, loyalty programs at their core work the same: Travelers collect bonus points that can be turned into purchases or discounts in the future.
+And it is not only about accumulating enough fly miles to receive a free flight.
+Loyal customers can earn points when spending money on things like renting cars, booking cruises, using credit cards (which a bank co-brands with an airline), and other marketing partner services.
+Also, the number of mile points now relies on how much a customer spent on a flight — the higher the ticket price, the more points a frequent flyer gets.
+So, loyalty programs offer incredible profit opportunities for airlines in the first place.

 As for general loyalty programs, we want to focus on American Express (Amex) as one of the largest corporate travel providers on the globe.
 American Express offers an affiliate program for airline companies.
 Using an Amex card, travelers can get discount points by purchasing one of many affiliate member fares.